-AP Chemistry is a challenging subject, and many students feel nervous about taking on the exam at the end of the year.
-It's nice to have a sense of what to expect on the test well in advance so you can prepare appropriately.
-In this guide, I'll lay out the structure and content of the exam, give you examples of different types of questions you'll see, and tell you how to score practice tests and study more effectively!
+AP Chemistry is a challenging subject, and many students feel nervous about taking on the exam at the end of the school year.
+But if you have a sense of what to expect on the AP Chemistry test well in advance, you'll be able to prepare appropriately for it.

 How Is the AP Chemistry Exam Structured?

-Like other AP tests, the AP Chemistry exam has a multiple-choice section and a free-response section.
-On both sections, you will have access to a periodic table of the elements as well as a chart that lists any formulas and constants you might need for calculations on the test.
+Like other AP tests, the AP Chemistry exam has two sections: a multiple-choice section and a free-response section.
+On both sections, you will have access to a periodic table of the elements as well as a chart listing any formulas and constants you might need for your calculations.

 The Multiple-Choice Section

-- 60 questions with 4 answer choices each (used to be 5)
+- Number of Questions: 60 questions with four answer choices each

-Some of these questions will exist as a part of question groups (which consist of a few questions that ask about one set of data) while others will stand on their own.
+Be aware that some of these questions will exist as a part of question groups (which consist of a few questions that ask about one set of data), whereas others will stand on their own.

 The Free-Response Section

-The exam is 3 hours and 15 minutes long, and this year it will be administered on Monday, May 2 at 8 AM.
+The entire AP Chemistry exam is three hours and 15 minutes long.
+The test will next be administered on Monday, May 1, 2023, at 12 pm.

 You'll probably have to wake up at least this early on the day of the AP Chem test.
 Also, this corded monstrosity is what people used to set alarms before smartphones.
 Horrifying, I know.

-What Do You Need to Know for the Test?
+What Do You Need To Know for the AP Chemistry Test?

-The AP Chemistry course centers around 6 “Big Ideas” or major themes.
-These encompass all the topics that are covered in the course.
-I’ll list them here to give you an overview of what you should know before the test.
+The AP Chemistry test centers around nine major units, which encompass all the topics covered in the AP Chemistry course.
+I list them here to give you an overview of what kinds of ideas you should be familiar with before taking the test.